 Back in the day you could push and pull any old computer cable with no bad effects, well those days have gone and now we treat every Cat5/6/7 like a new baby or as good as a fiber optic cable.

-- No more that 25 cables per bundle.
+- No more than 25 cables per bundle.

-- Loose laying of cables on cable try.
+- Loose laying of cables on a cable in a tray.